BrenoFariasdaSilva/AutoMetric/README.md

 Or just download the installer from the [official website](https://www.python.org/downloads/).

 Great, you now have python3 and pip installed.
-Now, we need to install the project requirements/dependencies.
+Now, you need to clone the repository (if you haven't done it yet) and install the dependencies.